 Property gradients#

 The first-order nuclear derivatives of properties other than the energy can be related to intensities in vibrational spectroscopies.
-More specifically, the derivative of the dipole moment and polarizability with respect to nuclear coordinates are needed to determine infrared (IR) and Raman intensities, respectively.
+More specifically, the derivative of the dipole moment and polarizability with respect to nuclear coordinates are needed to determine infrared (IR) intensities and Raman activities, respectively.
 Their calculation is described in more detail in the following.

 IR intensities#

-The nuclear gradient of the dipole moment can again be calculated either numerically or analytically.
-Since the dipole moment itself as a first-order property can be considered a first derivative of the energy, its gradient corresponds to a mixed second derivative of the energy (once with respect to an electric field and once with respect to a nuclear coordinate, and thus a second-order property), and its calculation thus resembles the molecular Hessian calculation requiring the solution of a set of coupled-perturbed SCF (CPSCF) equations.
-While the analytic derivative of the nuclear contribution \(\mu_{\text{n}}\) is trivial, the derivative of the electronic part \(\mu_{\text{e}}\) with respect to a nuclear coordinate \(x\) is given by
+Since the dipole moment itself as a first-order property can be considered a first derivative of the energy, its gradient corresponds to a mixed second derivative of the energy (once with respect to an electric field and once with respect to a nuclear coordinate, and thus a second-order property),

 where the perturbed density and the derivatives of the dipole integrals are needed.

-The IR transition dipole moment is then calculated by taking the dot product of the dipole moment gradient with the Cartesian normal modes \(\mathbf{l}^{\text{Cart}}\), and the IR intensity as the square norm of the corresponding transition moment.
-The intensities are successively converted from atomic units to the unit of km mol\(^{-1}\).
+The IR transition dipole moment is then calculated by taking the dot product of the dipole moment gradient with the Cartesian normal modes

-Raman intensities#
+Raman activities#

 The main differences include the following:

-in the dynamic case (\(\omega \neq 0\)), also the term \(\omega (\mathbf{X}^\dagger \mathbf{X} - \mathbf{Y}^\dagger \mathbf{Y})\) needs to be taken into account (for all combinations of vector components \(m\) and \(n\)).
+), also the term needs to be taken into account (for all combinations of vector components and ).

 For randomly oriented molecules and linearly polarized incident light, the Raman differential cross-section is calculated in practice as [Gut19]

-The rotational invariants can further be used to calculate the parallel (or “polarized”) and perpendicular (or “depolarized”) intensities as \(I_{\text{pol}} = 45 \bar{\alpha}_k^2 + 4 \bar{\gamma}_k^2\) and \(I_{\text{depol}} = 3 \bar{\gamma}_k^2\), respectively, from which the so-called depolarization ratio \(\rho\) can be calculated as
+The rotational invariants can further be used to calculate the parallel (or “polarized”) and perpendicular (or “depolarized”)